 EUGENE M. MCCARTHY, PHD

 This complex of subterranean chambers is one of the most elaborately painted caverns known.
-Located in southwestern France it was discovered in 1940 by four teenage boys, Georges Agnel, Jacques Marsal, Marcel Ravidat and Simon Coencas.
+Located in southwestern France, it was discovered on September 12, 1940 by four teenage boys, Georges Agnel, Jacques Marsal, Marcel Ravidat and Simon Coencas, who entered the cave via a long shaft and found that the walls of the cave were covered with paintings of game animals.

 One painting at Lascaux, in the Shaft of the Wounded Man, depicts a humanlike figure (see right), which is unusual in a cave painting.
 This is the only representation of a human being in the entire cave.
 The bison, which seems about to charge, has been struck by a spear and partially disemboweled.
 Note the bird on a stick.
 In many primitive societies, birds were assigned the role of psychopomp (conductor of souls to the afterlife).
 All of the drawings in the Shaft are executed in manganese dioxide, a black pigment.